falco81/ESP32S3_VirtualCDROM/README.md

 Available at `http://cd.local` or via the device IP address.

 **CD-ROM** -- browse the SD card, mount/eject disc images, set the default image loaded on boot.
+Each `.iso` file has a 💿 button to open the ISO Image Editor.

 **Audio** -- appears automatically when a CUE image with audio tracks is mounted.
 Contains: progress bar (clickable seek), play/pause/stop/prev/next controls, volume slider, mute toggle, scrollable track list.
 Tab is greyed out when no audio CD is mounted.